 Mix the marinade ingredients in a small bowl.

 Place the corn pieces in a large bowl and brush with the marinade.
 Let it rest at least 10 minutes before grilling.

 The actual cooking process is simple.
 Place the seasoned corn ribs on a hot barbecue grill until the edges char a bit (about 10-15 minutes).

 Alternatively, cook on a baking sheet in the oven at 375 for about 15 minutes.
 Either will work, but the barbecue adds some nice char marks.

 While the corn is cooking, add the sour cream, the juice of one lime, the chipotle chiles and 1 teaspoon of kosher salt to a blender and blend until combined.

 Remove the corn ribs from the grill and brush them generously with the chipotle cream mixture.
-Top with crumbled Queso Fresco, chopped cilantro, Tejin and chili powder.
-Enjoy!
+Top with crumbled cotija cheese, chopped cilantro, Tejin and chili powder.

 Texas Corn Ribs - With a Little Heat and a Lot of Flavor

 - 4 ears corn husks removed